realmar/irc-pasty/README.md

 ### Server
 You basically don't need to configure anything.
 Pasty can run standalone by running `python3 web.py`.

-Although the recommended way is to use a web sever which also does SSL, eg apache:
+For a production environment I recommend to use a web server which serves pasty as a wsgi: (eg. apache)
 ```xml
 DocumentRoot <pasty-root-dir>